 What is a Programming Language?

-All the above being said, you might be aware that we do not generally code in binary.
+All the above being said, you might be aware that we do not generally code in binary (otherwise we wouldn’t even need to discuss compiled vs interpreted languages).
 Of course, you can definitely code in binary (or hex-numbers which are easily translated to binary) if that is your heart’s desire.
 However, do know it will be a big challenge!

 Instead, people found an easier way to get around this: programming languages.